Ben Nevis: Extreme sports

 In 2018 Jöttnar pro team member Tim Howell BASE jumped off Ben Nevis which was covered by BBC Scotland.

 In May 2019, a team of highliners completed a crossing above the Gardyloo Gully, a new altitude record for the UK.
 Also in May 2019, a team of 12, led by Dundee artist Douglas Roulston carried a 1.5 m tall statue of the DC Thomson character Oor Wullie to the top of the mountain.
 The statue, which had been painted by Roulston with a 360-degree scene of the view from the summit was later sold at the Oor Wullie Big Bucket Trail charity auction to raise money for a number of Scottish children's charities.

 Ben Nevis is one of the three mountains climbed in the National Three Peaks Challenge, where participants aim to climb Ben Nevis, Scafell Pike and Snowdon, often within 24 hours and using motor transport between them.
 The total height climbed is 3064 m and the distance walked 23 miles, with about 460 miles of driving.
 It has been estimated that some 30,000 people attempt the challenge each year, often as part of organised groups, and the impact on the local areas has been criticised.
-Various records have been set for the challenge, including James Forrest's fastest self-supported completion in 16 days, 13 hours, 59 mins in 2021 and Imogen Boddy's fastest female completion on foot, with support, in 6 days 5 hours 43 mins, in 2024.
+Various records have been set for the challenge, including James Forrest's fastest self-supported completion in 16 days, 13 hours, 59 mins in 2021 and Trish Patterson's fastest female completion on foot, with support, in 5 days 21 hours 11 mins, in 2026.
 In 2022 the Nevis Landscape Trust introduced a registration system for charity events on Ben Nevis.